Tabriz: Middle Ages

-After the Mongol invasion, Tabriz came to eclipse Maragheh as the later Ilkhanid Mongol capital of Azerbaijan until it was sacked by Timur in 1392.

 Chosen as a capital by Abaqa Khan, fourth ruler of the Ilkhanate, for its favored location in the northwestern grasslands, in 1295, his successor Ghazan Khan made it the chief administrative centre of an empire stretching from Anatolia to the Oxus River and from the Caucasus to the Indian Ocean.
 Under his rule, new walls were built around the city, and numerous public buildings, educational facilities, and caravansarais were erected to serve traders travelling on the ancient Silk Road.
 The Byzantine Gregory Chioniades is said to have served as the city's Orthodox bishop during this time.

-In the 13th century, many western expediters who visited Tabriz on their way to the east were amazed by the richness of the city, its magnificent buildings and its institutions.

-Marco Polo travelled the Silk Road, passing Tabriz about 1275, described it as: "a great city surrounded by beautiful and pleasant gardens.
-It is excellently situated so the goods brought to here coming from many regions.
-Latin merchants specially Genevis go there to buy the goods that come from foreign lands."
+At the same time, the Dominican Order established a Latin mission in Tabriz, which would become its own diocese under the archdiocese of Soltaniyeh for some decades in the 14th century.

 From 1375 to 1468, Tabriz was the capital of Qara Qoyunlu state in Azerbaijan, until defeat of Qara Qoyunlu ruler, Jahan Shah by Ag Qoyunlu warriors.
 Ag Qoyunlus selected Tabriz as their capital from 1469 to 1501.
 Some of the existing historical monuments including the Blue Mosque belong to the Qara Qoyunlu period.
+Tabriz was sacked by Timur in 1392, and he invested his son, Miranshah, as governor of the city.